 Top Tips

-- Experiment with additions to the shredded chicken, like spicy sauteed peppers.
+- Experiment with additions to the shredded chicken, like spicy sauteed peppers, canned green chiles, black beans, pinto beans, or diced tomatoes.

 In a pinch, go for it and swap in flour tortillas in this Creamy Chicken Enchilada recipe.
 However, I think this recipe is better with corn tortillas for 2 reasons: 1) the taste 2) the durability.
 Flour tortillas just kind of... melt in enchilada dishes whereas corn tortillas maintain more integrity, add a subtle corn flavor, and provide more texture.